SREB Ready Certification Requirements

-- Implement the SREB Readiness courses in literacy or math with teachers who have completed the initial face-to-face training during the Readiness Courses Institute.
-Teachers should be selected who are enthusiastic about teaching in a challenging and engaging environment.
+Implement the SREB Readiness Courses in literacy or math with teachers who complete training during the Readiness Courses Institute.
+Teachers who are enthusiastic about teaching in a challenging and engaging environment should be selected.

-- Require teachers to engage in and complete online follow-up support.
+Require teachers to complete online follow-up support.
 Certificates of completion will be provided to teachers for documentation.

-- Complete a site visit where SREB staff visit with teachers and school leaders.
+Complete a site visit for SREB staff to visit with teachers and school leaders.
 This is the final step in becoming an SREB Ready Certified School.
-In most cases this site visit will be performed in person, but if scheduling does not allow, an electronic meeting will be arranged with the school leadership and SREB staff.

 How to Apply